We have set out to be the market leader in technology and connectivity integration across UK infrastructure.

 - Ensure that all commercial and financial governance is complied with and monitored.

-- Prepare Budgets, Forecasts, Business Plans, Periodic Reports and KPIs in liaison with the Commercial Manager
+- Prepare Budgets, Forecasts, Business Plans, Periodic Reports and KPIs for the Programme Manager, Head of Commercial and Senior Management Team.

 - Optimise contract turnover and profitability for all contracts.